eringee/UnitySerial-Bridge/README.md

 # WINDOWS SYSTEM

-This code was made in order to avoid the Unity bug wherein the serial chokes in Windows OS
+This code was made in order to avoid the Unity bug wherein the serial chokes in Windows OS, but it has been tested on Mac OS

 # UNITY